hat-open/hat-event/docs/event.rst

 ''''''

-Engine is responsible for creating modules and coordinating event registration, processing and querying between Eventer server, modules and Backend.
+Engine is responsible for creating modules and coordinating event registration, processing and querying between Eventer Server, modules and Backend.

 Engine's method `register` enables registration of events to Backend based on a list of register events.
 Entity who requests registration is identified by `Source` identifier which is used only during processing of events and is discarded once event is created.
 There are three types of sources that may register events on Engine:

     - ``SYNCER``: `Syncer Server`_
     - ``EVENTER``: `Eventer Server`_